Uncontested Divorce Lawyers in Vancouver, British Columbia

 Unlike a traditional divorce, where significant differences may exist between the parties, in an uncontested divorce, the divorcing parties have resolved the issues by themselves.
-The lack of issues between the parties helps explain the other names an uncontested divorce is known by in British Columbia, which include a joint divorce, a no contest divorce, or a desk divorce.
+The lack of issues between the parties helps explain other ways in which an uncontested divorce is known in British Columbia, namely a joint divorce, a no contest divorce, or a desk order divorce.

 Although the names vary, the process is the same—a judge will divorce the parties solely on the papers or application submitted, without taking testimony or conducting an inquiry.